Colombia: Risk Assessment

 - Shortcomings in road and port infrastructures due to historically low levels of investment and difficult topography

-- Problematic security situation due to drug trafficking and illegal mining, as the 2016 peace agreement is slowly implemented, particularly on the countryside
+- Problematic security situation because of drug trafficking and illegal mining, as the 2016 peace agreement is slowly implemented, particularly in the countryside